aDotInTheVoid/hare-highlighing-vscode/CONTRIBUTING.md

 # Contibuting to vscode-hare-highlighting

-Unlike most projects in the hare ecosystem.
-This one is hosted on GitHub, and uses Pull Requests.
+Unlike most projects in the hare ecosystem, this one is hosted on GitHub, and uses Pull Requests.
 Sad, I know.

 ## Release Procedure.